Virginia Plan: Drafting and proposal

 From May 25 to September 17, 1787, the Constitutional Convention gathered in Philadelphia to revise the Articles of Confederation, the first plan of government of the United States.
 The Articles were widely criticized for creating a weak central government—the Confederation Congress—that was powerless to solve the nation's problems.
 Under the Articles, Congress was unable to raise taxes to pay for a military or pay off foreign debts.
 It also lacked the authority to control foreign and interstate commerce.
 The Articles had no provision for executive and judicial branches, which meant the Confederation government lacked effective means to enforce its own laws and treaties against non-compliant states.

 James Madison, a delegate from Virginia, believed that the solution to America's problems was to be found in a strong central government.
 Congress needed compulsory taxation authority as well as power to regulate foreign and interstate commerce.
 To prevent state interference with the national government's authority, Madison believed there needed to be a way to enforce the national supremacy, such as an explicit right of Congress to use force against non-compliant states and the creation of a national court system.
 Madison also believed that to be a truly national government, Congress would need to exercise authority over citizens directly—not simply through the states.
 This would require a change in how states were represented in Congress; under the Articles each state received one vote.
 Madison believed representation ought to be apportioned by population, with more populous states having more votes than less populous states.

 Madison was also concerned with preventing a tyranny of the majority.
 The government needed to be neutral between the various factions or interest groups that divided society—creditors and debtors, rich and poor, or farmers, merchants and manufacturers.
 Madison believed that a single faction could more easily control the government within a state but would have a more difficult time dominating a national government comprising many different interest groups.
 To protect both national authority and minority rights, Madison believed Congress should be granted veto power over state laws.

-While waiting for the Convention to formally begin, Madison sketched out the Virginia Plan in consultation with members of the Virginia and Pennsylvania delegations, which shared his vision of a strong national government.
-While Madison is given chief credit for producing the plan, it was Edmund Randolph, Virginia's governor at the time, who officially put it before the Convention on May 29, 1787.
+While waiting for the convention to formally begin, Madison sketched out the Virginia Plan in consultation with members of the Virginia and Pennsylvania delegations, particularly Virginia's governor, Edmund Randolph, who largely shared his vision of a strong national government.
+While Madison is often given chief credit for producing the plan, it was Randolph who contributed substantial elements of it and then officially put it before the Convention on May 29, 1787.
 In his introduction, Randolph highlighted the problems facing the Confederation.
 Referring to Shays' Rebellion in Massachusetts, he warned of "anarchy from the laxity of government".
 The solution to these problems, he asserted, must be based on "the republican principle".